 You know your local library that you’ve passed a million times and said “oh, there’s the library!”
 (Or is that just me?)
 Go online and check out their events!
-Like many businesses, libraries have had to adapt to a new way of operating in the past year, so they’ve come up with fun, free, and creative ways to keep your kids entertained virtually.
-My local library has virtual storytime for babies and toddlers, which is great for when you’ve read Goodnight Moon 100 times and want to hand over the reins for a night.
+Like many businesses, libraries have had to adapt to a new way of operating in the past couple of years, so they’ve come up with fun, free, and creative ways to keep your kids entertained virtually.
+My local library has virtual story time for babies and toddlers, which is great for when you’ve read Goodnight Moon 100 times and want to hand over the reins for a night.
 They also do virtual craft nights, which you can complete with your own materials, or pick-up curbside before the event.

 Arts & Crafts